mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 * **Static replicas** (*required*): You have to specify the number of replicas of your microservice.
   When a new microservice is created its default value is *1*.

-  It is possible to have two different behaviours when a microservice has a [hpa](./replicas) configured.
+  It is possible to have two different behaviors when a microservice has a [hpa](./replicas) configured.
   * *static replicas greater than 0*: the *hpa replicas* has priority and so they will be used.
   * *static replicas equals 0*: the *static replicas* has priority and so no microservice will be deployed.